IBM-Bluemix-Docs/certificate-manager/order-certificates.md

 Before a certificate can be issued to you, {{site.data.keyword.cloudcerts_short}} must verify that you control all of the domains that you listed in your request. {{site.data.keyword.cloudcerts_short}} uses DNS validation to verify your control.
 {: shortdesc}

 {{site.data.keyword.cloudcerts_short}} sends a challenge in the form of a Domain Name System (DNS) TXT record for you to add in your DNS service.
 For each domain that you request in your certificate, you get a separate DNS TXT record.
-After you add the DNS TXT record, {{site.data.keyword.cloudcerts_short}} and Let’s Encrypt checks to see if the TXT record are in your DNS service.
-If you successfully complete the challenge, you will be issued a Let’s Encrypt certificate that will be available in your {{site.data.keyword.cloudcerts_short}} instance.
+After you add the DNS TXT record, {{site.data.keyword.cloudcerts_short}} and Let’s Encrypt checks to see whether it's in your DNS service.
+If you successfully complete the challenge, you are issued a Let’s Encrypt certificate that is available in your {{site.data.keyword.cloudcerts_short}} instance.

 {{site.data.keyword.cloudcerts_short}} sends the TXT record to a Callback URL that you provide in the Notifications settings, which allows you to easily automate the domain validation process.

 To start ordering certificates, register your Callback URL as a Notification channel in {{site.data.keyword.cloudcerts_short}}.
 Then, update your code to handle the notification events that include the TXT challenge.
-[Learn how to setup a Callback URL notification channel](/docs/services/certificate-manager?topic=certificate-manager-configuring-notifications#channel-versions).
+[Learn how to set up a Callback URL notification channel](/docs/services/certificate-manager?topic=certificate-manager-configuring-notifications#channel-versions).

 ## Responding to challenge
 {: #responding-to-challenge}